backdrop-contrib/autofloat/README.txt

 Check your CSS before submitting an issue.

--- CUSTOM CSS --
+-- CSS --

-The autofloat.css file adds a right-margin to left floating images and a left-margin to right floating images.
+The autofloat.css and autofloat-rtl.css files add a right-margin to left floating images and a left-margin to right floating images.

+If your images won't float your theme might not use the id or class "content" to target the node body.
+Adjust the id or class used in the modules' css files accordingly.

-Exclude the module's CSS on the configuration page to use your theme's style.css.
+You can exclude the module's CSS on the configuration page to use your customized theme's style.css.

--- EXAMPLE --

-The filter turns:
-  ‹img src="/path/photo.jpg"›
-into:
-  ‹span class="autofloat-odd"›‹img src="/path/photo.jpg"›‹/span›